netdata/netdata/health/notifications/pagerduty/README.md

 - a PagerDuty `Generic API` service using either the `Events API v2` or `Events API v1`
 - terminal access to the Agent you wish to configure

-## Configure Netdata to send alerts to PagerDuty
+## Configure Netdata to send alert notifications to PagerDuty

 > ### Info
 >